MotokiAmano/KOmega-Gallery/SakuraiSugiura/L12_Heisenberg/README.md

 Here,
 ```
-gamma: origin of the complex integrals
+gamma: origin of the contour  integrals
-rho: length of the complex integrals
+rho: length of the contour  integrals
-nz:  points of the complex intergral
+nz:  points of the contour intergral
 ```

 Following parameters are used in SS method.